omarathon/rl-multi-agent-car-parking/README.md

 https://youtu.be/xMCpVxDpogA

-## Citing
+## License and Citing

+This work is under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-One must cite this work if used.
+One must cite the [arXiv paper](https://arxiv.org/abs/2206.13338) if used.

 Please use the following Bibtex citation: